 Silver & Sterling Silver

 Sterling silver is a beautiful and bright white, warm, shiny metal.
-Fine / pure silver 999 is generally too soft for most jewellery; therefore, silver is usually alloyed with copper to give it strength and to preserve the ductility and beauty of the precious metal.
+Excellent/pure silver 999 is generally too soft for most jewellery; therefore, silver is usually alloyed with copper to give it strength and to preserve the ductility and beauty of the precious metal.
 Amanda uses sterling silver in most of her jewellery because of its strength and durability.
-In some pieces, pure silver is used and will be noted on the individual style.
+In some pieces, pure silver is used and will be noted in the individual style.

-Pure silver does not tarnish, but the alloy sterling silver does due to the copper within it.
-This happens over time, especially when exposed to oxygen, salt, or water.
-It is best to keep your piece away from sunlight in an airtight zip lock bag when not wearing.
+Pure silver will not tarnish unlike sterling silver, due to the copper within the alloy.
+This tarnish happens over time, especially when exposed to oxygen, salt, or water.
+For this reason, it is best to keep your piece away from sunlight and in an airtight ziplock bag when it is not being worn.

-To polish silver, you can use commercial silver cleaner from any jewellery store.
+To polish silver, you can use a commercial silver cleaner from any jewellery store.
 Just dip it in the formula, then run it under cold water before leaving it to dry.
-If you want to be chemical-free you can try the following DIY method.
+If you want to be chemical-free, you can try the following DIY method.

-Place tin foil in a bowl with the shiny side up, making sure it covers the bowl.
-Place the jewellery and a tablespoon of baking soda into the bowl.
+Place tin foil in a bowl with the shiny side up, making sure it covers the container.
+Place the jewellery and a tablespoon of baking soda into the container.
 Pour hot water over the jewellery so that it is fully submerged.
 When the frothing has finished, take the piece out and rinse with cold water.
-Please use tweezers or wait until the water has cooled to avoid potential burns.
+Please use tweezers or wait until the liquid has cooled to avoid potential burns.
 Repeat if necessary.

-Oxidized Sterling Silver is a patina that turns silver into a lovely matte black surface with a gunmetal lustre.
-I use liver of sulphur to oxidize the sterling silver in a patina, which is a surface treatment and does not change the internal characteristics of the metal.
+Oxidised Sterling Silver is a patina that turns silver into a lovely matte black surface with a gunmetal lustre.
+I use liver of sulphur to oxidise the sterling silver in a patina, which is a surface treatment and does not change the internal characteristics of the metal.
 As with any surface treatment, this will wear off over time and show the true colour of the metal beneath.
-This happens at varying speeds depending on how regularly the piece is worn and which parts of the piece have the most contact with clothes and skin.
-Each oxidized silver piece has been sealed with a wax to prolong the beautiful, dark patina but bear in mind that the piece will naturally evolve over time.
-When cleaning oxidized jewellery, use a soft sponge or cotton ball with a dab of methylated spirit.
+This happens at varying speeds depending on how regularly the piece is worn and which parts of the article have the most contact with clothes and skin.
+Each oxidised silver piece has been sealed with a wax to prolong the beautiful, dark patina, but be mindful that the part will naturally evolve.
+When cleaning oxidised jewellery, use a soft sponge or cotton ball with a dab of methylated spirit.
 Wipe gently to remove any grease or dirt.
 Do not rub too hard and do not use an abrasive surface or solvent.

-If some your jewellery has stones, please make sure to research proper care of the specific stone(s) before you hand clean them.
-Alternatively, contact Amanda and she will get back to you with instructions for care of your piece.
+If some of your jewellery has stones, please make sure to research proper care of the specific stone(s) before you hand clean them.
+Alternatively, contact Amanda, and she will get back to you with instructions for care of your piece.